imaginate/superglue/README.md

   sgl_source ...FUNC

   Values:
     FUNC  Must be one of the below `superglue' functions.
-          Note the `sgl_' prefix is optional.
+The `sgl_' prefix is optional and `*' may be used.
       sgl_chk_cmd
       sgl_chk_dir
       sgl_chk_exit